 Image: Peggy und Marco Lachmann-Anke via Pixabay

-Video conferences every Wednesday from 3pm to 5pm Berlin Time CET.
+Video conferences every Wednesday from 3pm to 5pm Berlin Time CEST.
 Recordings will be available in case you miss a live session!

 Week 1.
 Introduction